solo-io/ecs-mcdemo/README.md

 ## Deploy ECS Task

 A shell script is used to deploy ECS tasks.
 It will create two tasks - one will be used to initiate the calls and another one to receive the calls.
-The script will create the ECS tasks in `ecs-demo` cluster.
+The script will create the ECS cluster and deploy the tasks to it.

 ```bash
 scripts/build/deploy-ecs-tasks.sh